Cease, White Sox blank Indians 2-0

 Indians: OF Tyler Naquin (toe fracture) has been playing in simulated games at the team’s alternate site in Lake County and is getting close to returning.
 He is further along than C Roberto Perez (shoulder), who last threw on Wednesday.

 White Sox: C Yasmani Grandal (left foot irritation) and RF Nomar Mazara (left foot) got the day off.
-“Expect them both to be back going tomorrow,” manager Rick Renteria said.
-Mazara was hit on the left foot by a pitch during Thursday night’s 8-3 loss to Milwaukee. … SS Tim Anderson (strained right groin) is expected to work out with the team Sunday and could be activated during next week’s three-game series at Detroit. … DH Edwin Encarnación (inflammation near his left shoulder) took some dry swings and could go through batting practice Saturday.
+“Expect them both to be back going tomorrow,” Renteria said. … SS Tim Anderson (strained right groin) is expected to work out with the team Sunday and could be activated during next week’s three-game series at Detroit. … DH Edwin Encarnación (inflammation near his left shoulder) took some dry swings and could go through batting practice Saturday.

 UP NEXT

 Indians right-hander Zach Plesac (0-1, 1.80 ERA) makes his third start of the season Saturday.
 He faced Chicago on July 29 and struck out 11 in eight scoreless innings, but he got a no-decision in Cleveland’s 4-0 loss.
-The White Sox were waiting to see what happened in the series opener before announcing their starter for Saturday.
+Matt Foster (1-0, 0.00 ERA) makes his first career start for the White Sox.

 Jay Cohen can be reached at https://twitter.com/jcohenap